Optimising a charity's Drupal 7 website with AWS CloudFront

-Stroke Association is a UK-based charity.
-It works to prevent stroke and to support everyone touched by stroke, fund research, and campaign for the rights of stroke survivors of all ages.
+The Stroke Association is a UK-based charity that works to prevent stroke.
+Also, to offer support to everyone touched by stroke, fund research, and campaign for the rights of stroke survivors of all ages.

 What they wanted

 Stroke Association wanted to change the way their site usage was charged so it was scalable.
 They had a desire to pay for the bandwidth they actually used rather than upping the server size to the maximum load.

 They also wanted caching and load balancing in place to make optimal use of the services they were using.

 We have a strong history of supporting NGOs and charities leveraging the Drupal content management system, and we believed would make an excellent partner for The Stroke Association.

 Amazon CloudFront is a developer-friendly content delivery network (CDN) service that securely and seamlessly delivers data, videos, apps, and APIs to customers worldwide with low latency and high transfer rates.

 CloudFront combines the most sophisticated security features, such as field-level encryption and HTTPS protection, with AWS Shield, AWS Web Server Firewall, and Route 53 to defend against various threats, like network and application layer DDoS attacks.
 These networks co-exist at edge networking sites globally scaled and linked to the AWS network backbone, giving the customers a more stable, performant, and accessible experience.

 The CloudFront network has over 225 integrated points of presence (PoPs) that provide your end-users with ultra-low latency efficiency and high availability.